catvomitingrainbows/vocal_liquid/README.md

 - Automatically transcribes recorded audio using Whisper
 - Copies transcription to clipboard
 - Visual indicator when recording is active
+- Notifications for recording status and transcription results
+- Works offline - all processing is done on your device

 ## Technical Details